turismo · · Updated on

 Iguazu Falls: water flow this week

-The flow of the Iguazu River, measured in cubic meters per second (m³/s – the volume of water passing a point each second), is 4,130 m³/s, with a level of 246 cm.
-In the last seven days, the flow ranged between 4,130 and 7,367 m³/s, indicating that the power of the falls is decreasing – the trend is a 12.7% drop in about a week.
+The flow of the Iguaçu River, measured in cubic meters per second (m³/s - the volume of water passing each second), is 4,130 m³/s, with a level of 246 cm.
+For context: the long-term historic average flow at the Falls is about 1,500 m³/s, meaning that even with a decline, the river is at almost triple the normal volume, after the early-July flood that peaked at over 7,300 m³/s (and closed the Devil's Throat circuit on the Argentine side for a day).
+In the last seven days the flow ranged between 4,130 and 7,367 m³/s, with a downward trend of 12.7% for the week.

-For those planning to visit Iguazu Falls, located on the border between Brazil and Argentina, the flow directly influences the strength and volume of the waterfalls: the higher the flow, the more intense and full the water curtains.
-When the flow is around 4,130 m³/s, the falls are still impressive but less voluminous than at peaks of 7,000 m³/s, which can make the experience more comfortable for those who prefer fewer splashes and shorter lines at the viewpoints.
+For those planning to visit Iguazu Falls, located on the Brazil-Argentina border, the flow directly influences the power and volume of the waterfalls: the higher the flow, the more intense and fuller the water curtains.
+When the flow is around 4,130 m³/s, the falls are still impressive but less voluminous than at peaks of 7,000 m³/s, which can make the experience more comfortable for visitors who prefer fewer splashes and shorter lines at the viewpoints.

-The flow reduction usually occurs in the dry season, when rainfall in the Iguazu basin is lower.
-Even so, the Falls remain open and safe for visitors, with the same operating hours and attractions such as the Macuco Safari boat ride and the Garganta Trail.
+The flow reduction usually occurs in the dry season, when rainfall in the Iguaçu basin is lower.
+Even so, the Falls remain open and safe for visitors, with the same operating hours and attractions such as the Macuco Safari boat ride and the Garganta trail.

-What this means for you: With the flow at 4,130 m³/s, expect still beautiful falls, but less voluminous and fewer splashes on boat tours; it’s a good time for those who want to avoid crowds and don’t mind less maximum water power.
-Bring a light raincoat or poncho, but you may need less protection against heavy water.
+What this means for you: With a flow of 4,130 m³/s, expect still-beautiful falls, but less voluminous and fewer splashes on boat tours; it’s a good time for those who want to avoid crowds and don’t mind a lower water force.
+Bring a light raincoat or poncho, though you may need less protection against heavy water.

 Read also: What is the best time to see Iguazu Falls?